wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-04  Strixhaven Year 2, Term 2.md

 ###### The Arithmodrome
  - [ ]
 - The Quandrix campus is alive with dynamic sculptures made of water behaving in odd ways: cube-shaped fountains, arching aqueducts that flow through the air, towers of solid-seeming water.
 One water structure holds a secret: a mysterious inner expanse called the Arithmodrome.
 From the outside, the Arithmodrome looks like a large cube of water, ten feet on each side.
 The inside is an apparently boundless theory-space that suspends the rules of reality.
 Mages use this space to explore theoretical numerical possibilities.
 - A mage hunter secretly pursues the players as they navigate the Arithmodrome.
 For each incorrectly solved puzzle or other significant delay, add one to a d6 clock.
-On a 6, a mage hunter finds the players and attack.
+On a 6, a mage hunter finds the players and attacks.

 ###### A1.
 The Gateway of Infinity
  - [ ]